The Fest Saturday, April 6, 2019, 10:00am – 9:30pm

 Performance Venues: Middle school bands and first & second tier high school bands will perform in the Black Box Theatre and the East Gym located at the rear (North side) of the school via the RJ Hannon Pavilion Covered Entrance (door 36, Hannon Pavilion entrance, across from tennis courts).
 First tier high school bands perform on the main stage in the Ken Carter Gym in the main hallway.
 Enter through door 1 (front or Main Foyer South entrance) or door 32 (back Main Foyer North entrance).

-Admission: $12 for Adults, $7 for students (with student ID) & seniors (age 65+), Free for children (ages 5 and under), and $30 per family (2 parents and 2 kids, immediate family only).
+Admission: $15 for Adults all day; $12 for Adults evening after 6pm, $7 for students (with student ID) & seniors (age 65+), Free for children (ages 5 and under), $30 per family (2 parents and 2 kids, immediate family only), and $7 for our active duty Military personnel.
 Ticket sales will be located near the entrance to each performance venue.
 Cash or credit card payments will be available for ticket sales.
 Thank you for supporting CICBF!

 Festival T-Shirts & Buttons: We are excited to offer this new 2018 Chicagoland Invitational Concert Band Festival (CICBF) T-Shirt, designed by John Hersey High School band alumni, Max Weiss.
 This T-Shirt is perfect, featuring fresh and classy student artwork on the front and a list of all participating bands on the back.
 At this price, this is an ideal item to purchase as a souvenir shirt remembering your performance and day at the Festival!
 A variety of fun button are available for $1, and are also great souvenirs.
 Click here to view the T-Shirt flyer.
 Payments are available by cash or credit.